spiderspace/mutable/README.md

 - want to optimize their apps' performance for usecases like large collections without turning to heavyweight opinionated immutable data structures libraries
-- need to use `WeakMap` in reactive stores, and other things that are absent from immutable libraries
+- need to use `WeakMap` in reactive stores, or other things that are absent from immutable libraries

 > How commonly do Svelte users enable the `immutable` compiler option?
 > I made [this Twitter poll](https://twitter.com/ryanatkn/status/1482390036943360010)